iNavFlight/inav/docs/development/serial_printf_debugging.md

 Topics are stored as masks (SYSTEM=1 ...
 OSD=1024) and may be used to unconditionally display log messages.

 If the CLI `log_topics` is non-zero, then all topics matching the mask will be displayed regardless of `log_level`.
-Setting `log_topics` to 4294967295 (all bits set) will display all log messages regardless of run time level (but still constrained by compile time settings, so F3 will still only display ERROR level messages.
+Setting `log_topics` to 4294967295 (all bits set) will display all log messages regardless of run time level (but still constrained by compile time settings), so F3 will still only display ERROR level messages.

 ## Code usage